Monday CLOSED

 What is MLD?

-Why is it called lymph?
+Why is the fluid called lymph?

 Where does lymph go?